 Anything north of $20,000 is reserved for the larger contractors that may or may not already by involved in the industry.

 Another factor in machine choice and package involves questions about your labor.
-Unfortunately, workers do not always treat your equipment as well as they would if it was their own.
-This is the type of issue that focuses on ease of use, reliability and maintenance.
+Unfortunately, workers do not always treat your equipment all well as they would if it was their own.
+This is the type of issue that focuses on ease of use, reliability, maintenance and even diamond feedback.
 And all of these issues will play a big part in the success or failure of your company.
 It’s been my experience to live by this philosophy: Employ workers who treat your equipment like it is their own, and pay them accordingly.
 If you do that, you’ll have a lot less headaches.

 When it comes to unionized companies, they will typically have a much larger payroll and this should be considered as part of your initial budgeting.
 Some union jobs require a certain amount of labor on a job site, so this is always a fluid situation.